 Peer Performance Reports

-- The Chicago area’s mass transit system performs well, ranking in the top half for 15 of 16 measures and in the top 3 for 7 of them;
+- Chicago-area transit ranked in the top half of the peer group for fourteen of the sixteen measures reviewed and ranked in the top three for eight measures;

-- In 2014, passenger miles traveled exceeded 4 billion for the 4th consecutive year, which has only happened five times since 1991;
+- In 2015, passenger miles traveled exceeded 4 billion for the 5th consecutive year;